Convergence rates for estimating multivariate scale mixtures of uniform densities: Introduction

 Insight into the fast convergence rate in \eqref{pwconj} can be obtained by noting the fact that the number of constraints imposed by the class $\smud$ on its member densities increases significantly with the dimension $d$.
 More precisely, it can be shown (using, for example, \cite[Theorem 2.3]{pavlides2012nonparametric}) that, in order to belong to the class $\smud$, a smooth density $p$ on $(0, \infty)^d$ needs to satisfy the constraints:

 where $|S|$ denotes the cardinality of the subset $S$.
-It is clear from the above that partial derivatives of up to order $d$ are constrained by the class $\smud$ and, moreover, the number of constraints is increasing exponentially in $d$.
+Thus partial derivatives of up to order $d$ are constrained by the class $\smud$ and, moreover, the number of constraints is increasing exponentially in $d$.
 This is intuitively the reason why the convergence rates for $\smumle$ do not suffer from the usual curse of dimensionality.
 For comparison, note that the class of block-decreasing densities (\cite{robertson1967estimating, sager1982nonparametric, polonik1998silhouette, biau2003risk}) imposes only the significantly weaker conditions

 The constraint in \eqref{smupd} is similar to the notion of Entire Monotonicity \cite{aistleitner2015functions, hobson1921theory, leonov1996total, young1924discontinuties} which has been used as a shape constraint for nonparametric regression in \cite{fang2021multivariate}.
 More generally, $L_p$ norm constraints on mixed derivatives similar to those appearing in \eqref{smupd} have been used for nonparametric regression by many authors (see e.g., \cite{donoho2000high, lin2000tensor, fang2021multivariate, ki2021mars, benkeser2016highly}) and these procedures often achieve rates similar to \eqref{pwconj} avoiding the usual curse of dimensionality.
 On the other hand, nonparametric regression with monotonicity constraints similar to \eqref{bdpd} has been studied in \cite{han2019isotonic}.